Healing Peptide

 WADA

 Banned in horse racing in most jurisdictions worldwide.
-TB-500 gained notoriety through several high-profile horse racing scandals.
+TB-500 gained initial notoriety through high-profile horse racing cases.

 Frequently Asked Questions

-What’s the difference between TB-500 and Thymosin Beta-4?
-TB-500 is a synthetic peptide that replicates the active region of the naturally occurring protein Thymosin Beta-4.
-Most published research uses Thymosin Beta-4, while the consumer/research chemical market sells TB-500.
-They are functionally similar for healing purposes.
+TB-500 is a synthetic peptide that replicates the active region of the naturally occurring protein thymosin beta-4 (Tβ4).
+Most published research was conducted using Tβ4.
+TB-500 is what is available through research chemical suppliers.
+They are functionally similar but not identical molecules.

 References